The University is accredited by the Higher Learning Commission.

-Graduates specializing in each of the major's four concentrations enjoy a variety of career opportunities.
+Graduates specializing in each of the major's three concentrations enjoy a variety of career opportunities.
 In many ways it is true that students are limited in employment only by their imagination, creativity, and aggressiveness.

 The department supports each student's pursuit of a career by encouraging attendance at conferences and workshops where they have the opportunity to meet practitioners in their chosen field.